demispatti/cb-parallax/readme.txt

 = Version 0.4.0 =
 1. Completely rewritten the script for the public part.
-2. Static image is now also being handled by the public script, it's mobile ready now
+2. Static image is now also being handled by the public script, it's mobile ready now.
 3. Added an option to disable parallax on mobile ( View the "Settings / General" page).
 Will show the image as a static background.

 = Version 0.3.0 =
 1. Major bug fixes, the effect now works as expected.

 = Version 0.2.6 =
-1. The scripts for the frontend load only if needed
+1. The scripts for the frontend load only if needed.

 = Version 0.2.5 =
-1. Added support for the blog page
+1. Added support for the blog page.
-2. Fixed support for single product page views
+2. Fixed support for single product page views.
-3. The "preserve scrolling" option superseeds the "Nicescrollr" plugin settings on the frontend, if both plugins are enabled
+3. The "preserve scrolling" option superseeds the "Nicescrollr" plugin settings on the frontend, if both plugins are enabled.
-4. Code cleanup and some minor refactorings
+4. Code cleanup and some minor refactorings.

 = Version 0.2.4 =
-1. Optimized the script for the public part
+1. Optimized the script for the public part.
-2. Added a section to the readme file regarding known issues
+2. Added a section to the readme file regarding known issues.
-3. Updated the readme file
+3. Updated the readme file.

 = Version 0.2.3 =
 1. Fixed some bugs.